commercetools/commercetools-sunrise-java/staged-documentation.md

 ![result](documentation-images/summercampaign-sungrasses-home.png)

-## Handlebars adding helpers
+## Adding Helpers to Handlebars

-We strongly suggest not to add Handlebars helpers to enable calculations or any kind of business logic in the templates.
-Handlebars helpers are only meant to simplify presentation logic (in contrast of a pure logic-less template such as [Mustache](https://mustache.github.io/)).
-Using helpers for other purposes would defeat the logic-less approach that we try to promote.
+> We strongly suggest not to add Handlebars helpers to enable calculations or any kind of business logic in the templates.
+Handlebars helpers are only meant to simplify presentation logic (in contrast to a pure logic-less template engine such as [Mustache](https://mustache.github.io/)).
+Using helpers for other purposes would defeat the logic-less approach we try to promote.

-Suppose you want to add a helper `hello` which can be called like this:
+Let's suppose we want to add a helper `hello` to display a salutation with the user's name.
+From a template, we can call this helper as follows:

 ```handlebars
 {{hello "user"}}
 ```

-And is supposed to render this:
+Which should render:

 ```html
 hello, user
 ```

-You can write a helper like this:
+In the Sunrise application we can implement the helper like this:

 ```java
 public final class ShopHandlebarsHelpers {

     private ShopHandlebarsHelpers() {
     }